 Marriage is hard.

-I created these conversation starters for couples to help all of us get back on track learning about each other, and building intimacy.
-I know we need it, and if you are here reading this, then you need it too.
+I created these conversation starters for couples to help get you back on track through learning about each other, and bulding intimacy.

 - Describe what love is to you.

 - When you were growing up, how did you see love expressed in your home?